raquelv85/my-rss/README.md

 </p>

 > RSS reader (Really Simple Syndication) to show updated information to users who have subscribed to a content source.
 The content source is in XML format and the content has been parsed with JS to be able to display it in web format.)
+> the project has been developed in react js with libraries such as sass, material ui and react router

 ## Install